 3 September 2019

-The American public became aware of the horrific detention centers along the US-Mexico border last spring.
+The American public became aware of the detention centers along the US-Mexico border last spring.
 After witnessing reports of the conditions that child detainees were experiencing, three UCCS students collaborated to create a charity organization to help those affected.

 In July, US representative Alexandria Ocasio-Cortez called the detention centers “concentration camps.”
 Cases of people within the detention centers being deprived of basic needs, such as food, water and medicine have been reported.